uezo/ChatdollKit/README.md

 ### Cancel Words

 The conversation ends when this phrase is recognized.
 You can register multiple cancel words.

+### Interrupt Words

+The character stop speaking and start listening user's request.
+You can register multiple interrupt words. (e.g. "Wait")

+**NOTE:** In the AIAvatar's inspector, select `Threshold` under `Microphone Mute By` to allow ChatdollKit to listen your voice while the character is speaking.

 ### Ignore Words